nuwank-swivel/swivel-portal/docs/prd/5-technical-architecture.md

 # 5. Technical Architecture

-## 5.1 Frontend Architecture
+## 5.1 Monorepo Architecture

+The project has been migrated to an Nx monorepo to unify the development of the frontend, backend, and shared libraries.
+This structure improves code consistency, simplifies dependency management, and streamlines the overall development process.

+- **`apps/`**: Contains the deployable applications, `swivel-portal` (React) and `swivel-portal-api` (Node.js).
+- **`libs/`**: Includes shared libraries for `dal` (Data Access Layer), `domain` (business logic), and `types` (shared interfaces).

-### Current Implementation
+### Frontend Architecture

-- React 18+ with TypeScript
+- **Framework**: React 18+ with TypeScript, built and managed with Nx.
-- Vite build system
-- ShadcnUI component library
+- **UI Components**: ShadcnUI for the component library, with custom components for calendars and modals.
-- Calendar and modal components
-- Basic routing setup

-### To Be Implemented

-- MSAL React for authentication
+- **Authentication**: MSAL React for Azure AD integration and protected routes.
-- Protected routes wrapper
-- PWA manifest and service worker
+- **State Management**: React Context and Hooks for managing application state.
-- API integration layer
+- **API Communication**: A dedicated API integration layer for handling communication with the backend.
-- Error handling and loading states

-## 5.2 Backend Architecture
+### Backend Architecture

-- AWS Lambda with TypeScript
+- **Runtime**: AWS Lambda with TypeScript, managed within the Nx monorepo.
-- Amazon API Gateway for RESTful endpoints
+- **API Gateway**: Amazon API Gateway for defining and exposing RESTful endpoints.
-- Azure AD integration for authentication
+- **Authentication**: Azure AD integration for secure authentication.
-- Mongoose for MongoDB data access
+- **Data Access**: Mongoose for interacting with the MongoDB database, with the logic encapsulated in the `dal` library.
-- Structured logging with Amazon CloudWatch
+- **Logging**: Structured logging is implemented using Amazon CloudWatch.

-## 5.3 Database Design
+## 5.2 Database Design

-- MongoDB hosted on MongoDB Atlas
+- **Database**: MongoDB, hosted on MongoDB Atlas.
+- **Collections**:
-- `users` collection for profile data
+  - `users`: Stores user profile information.
-- `seatConfigurations` for global settings
+  - `seatConfigurations`: Defines global settings for seat availability.
-- `daySeatOverrides` for capacity management
+  - `daySeatOverrides`: Manages exceptions and overrides for daily capacity.
-- `bookings` for reservation tracking
+  - `bookings`: Tracks all reservation data.